The Florida teen who was 'infatuated' with Columbine and made threats as she went to Colorado is now dead

 Jefferson County Public Schools, which includes Columbine High School in Littleton, were among almost 20 school districts closed Wednesday as authorities searched for Pais.

-Other school districts that shut down for the day include the Douglas County School District, Aurora Public Schools and Cherry Creek Schools.
+With the search for Pais now over, Jefferson County schools will reopen Thursday, Superintendent Jason Class said.
+But there will be "heightened safety and security procedures" ahead of Saturday's 20th anniversary of the Columbine massacre.

-In a letter to parents, Boulder Valley School District Superintendent Rob Anderson said the decision to cancel classes was unanimous among area school leaders.
+Boulder Valley School District Superintendent Rob Anderson said the decision to close school Wednesday was an easy choice among Denver-area superintendents.

-"We couldn't take the risk of having one student or staff member injured -- so superintendents unanimously decided late last night to close school," Anderson wrote to parents Wednesday morning.
+"We couldn't take the risk of having one student or staff member injured -- so superintendents unanimously decided late last night to close school," Anderson wrote to parents Wednesday.

 Pais was a student at Miami Beach Senior High School, said Daisy Gonzalez-Diego, spokeswoman for Miami-Dade County Public Schools.